mozilla-lockwise/lockwise-addon/docs/developer/install.md

 The PROFILE value may be a profile name or the path to the profile.

-Now, when you run using this profile, any data or settings you make to the browser itself or in Lockbox will be available for future runs.
+Now, when you run using this profile, any data or settings you make to the browser itself or in Lockwise will be available for future runs.

 ## Setting npm run flags